siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/4-advancedtopics/160-2025-02-23-dsl-building-on-kotlin-programming-language.md

 Domain-Specific Languages (DSLs) are specialized programming languages designed for a particular domain or purpose.
 Unlike general-purpose languages (GPLs), which aim to be versatile and applicable across multiple domains, DSLs optimize for expressiveness and simplicity in specific areas like database querying, build automation, and UI design.

 Kotlin, a modern and expressive programming language developed by JetBrains, provides robust support for DSL construction.
 Its features, such as extension functions, lambdas, infix notation, and type-safe builders, make it an excellent choice for DSL development.
-This blog post explores the concepts of DSLs, why Kotlin is well-suited for DSL building, and how you can create a custom DSL in Kotlin step by step.
+This article explores the concepts of DSLs, why Kotlin is well-suited for DSL building, and how you can create a custom DSL in Kotlin step by step.

 ---